codeballet/expensify-app/README.md

 ## Firebase Database Settings
 ### Security and Rules
-To secure the Firebase Database, you may use the following rules:
+To secure the Firebase Database, you may use the following rules in the Firebase Database Rules console section:
 ```
 {
   "rules": {